Don’t Lose Your Balance: When and Why to Rebalance Your Portfolio

 When it comes time to rebalance a portfolio for the first time, it is good practice to establish a regular frequency to revisit in the future as a means of staying on track.
 There are inputs to consider in the rebalancing process, namely transaction costs and potential tax considerations when realizing capital gains or losses.
 For most investors, rebalancing once per year is appropriate.

-Additionally, your financial advisor may set thresholds for your various allocation targets and trigger a rebalance when your portfolio drifts beyond them.
-For example, in our hypothetical portfolio of 60% stocks and 40% bonds, the financial advisor may set a threshold of 65% stocks.
+Additionally, your financial professional may set thresholds for your various allocation targets and trigger a rebalance when your portfolio drifts beyond them.
+For example, in our hypothetical portfolio of 60% stocks and 40% bonds, the financial professional may set a threshold of 65% stocks.
 When the portfolio values shift beyond that figure, the rebalancing process would begin.

-It is common practice for financial advisors to implement a combination of these two strategies.
-For example, an advisor may set allocation thresholds and an annual rebalance review date.
-Should your portfolio become unbalanced before the chosen date next year to the extent that it trips a threshold, your advisor would begin to rebalance then.
+It is common practice for financial professionals to implement a combination of these two strategies.
+For example, a financial professional may set allocation thresholds and an annual rebalance review date.
+Should your portfolio become unbalanced before the chosen date next year to the extent that it trips a threshold, your financial professional would begin to rebalance then.

 How to Rebalance Your Investment Portfolio

-When your financial advisor designed a portfolio for you, he or she gathered information about your unique financial situation and put together a target asset allocation suited for your goals.
+When your financial professional designed a portfolio for you, he or she gathered information about your unique financial situation and put together a target asset allocation suited for your goals.
 In order to restore the balance of your portfolio at a later date, you will need to keep a record of the strategy created for you.
 Important things to include are the total cost of each security, total value of each asset class, and total value of the portfolio.
 You will need these values to compare against at a later date.